Skip to content

 def load_people(

-self, tab_name: str, settings: Settings, features: FeatureCollection
+self, settings: Settings, features: FeatureCollection

 def output_selected_remaining(